Suffragette bombing and arson campaign: Deaths and further injuries

-On 19 July 1913, letter boxes were filled with noxious substances across Birmingham, seriously burning a postman when he opened one box.
+On 19 July 1913, letter boxes were filled with noxious substances across Birmingham, seriously burning a postman.
 On the same day, Edith Rigby planted a pipe bomb at the Liverpool Cotton Exchange Building, which exploded in the public hall.
-After she was arrested, Rigby stated that she planted the bomb as she wanted "to show how easy it was to get explosives and put them in public places".
-On 8 August, a school in Sutton-in-Ashfield was bombed and burned down in protest while Lloyd George was visiting the town, with the bombs later being found to have represented a potentially serious threat to life had anyone been present in the building at the time.
-Then, on 18 December, suffragettes bombed a wall at Holloway Prison in protest of the imprisonment of an inmate inside.
+After her arrest, she stated her intention was to "show how easy it was to get explosives and put them in public places".
+On 8 August, a school in Sutton-in-Ashfield was bombed and burned down while Lloyd George was visiting the town, with the bombs later being found to have represented a potentially serious threat to life had anyone been present in the building.
+On 18 December, suffragettes bombed a wall at Holloway Prison in protest of the imprisonment of an inmate inside.
 Many houses near the prison were damaged or had their windows blown out by the bombs, showering some children with glass while they slept in their beds.
-One of the perpetrators of the attack was injured by the blast.
+One of the perpetrators was injured by the blast.

 In one of the more serious suffragette attacks, a fire was purposely started at Portsmouth dockyard on 20 December 1913, in which 2 men were killed after it spread through the industrial area.
 In the midst of the firestorm, a battlecruiser, HMS Queen Mary, had to be towed to safety to avoid the flames.
-Then, two days before Christmas, several postal workers in Nottingham were severely burned after more suffragette letter bombs caused mail bags to ignite.
+Two days before Christmas, several postal workers in Nottingham were severely burned after suffragette letter bombs caused mail bags to ignite.

 By the end of the year, The Times newspaper reported that there had been 39 recorded suffragette bombing attacks across the country.